To meet deadlines, applications must be complete, which means all required material has been received. See Completing the Application below.

 Following are transfer application deadlines:

-February 1 - Deadline for fall veterinary technology enrollment (vet tech students begin in fall only)
+February 1 - Deadline for fall enrollment for veterinary technology major (vet tech students begin in fall only)

 April 1 - Deadline for summer enrollment

-May 1 - Deadline for fall nursing enrollment (nursing students begin in fall only)
+May 1 - Deadline for fall enrollment for computer science and nursing majors (nursing students begin in fall only)

-July 1 - Deadline for fall enrollment (exceptions: vet tech deadline is February 1; nursing deadline is May 1)
+July 1 - Deadline for all other fall enrollment

 November 1 - Deadline for spring enrollment